FOXF Investors Have Opportunity to Lead Fox Factory Holding Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., March 5, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fox Factory Holding Corp. ("Fox Factory" or the "Company") (NASDAQ: FOXF).
+LOS ANGELES, March 7, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fox Factory Holding Corp. ("Fox Factory" or the "Company") (NASDAQ: FOXF).

 Class Period: May 6, 2021 – November 2, 2023